valueflows/agent/Properties.md

 * Owner : Tyler
 * Owner : Frederic
 * Owner : Ilian

+After that, the Commons will own it, and Sensorica will be the custodian on behalf of the Commons.

 * Custodian: Sensorica
 * Manager : Daniel
 * Manager : Tibi